-This course provide the nurse practitioner with the knowledge of the nurse practition of of the nurse practicion of the nurse practition of the nurse practicion of th complications of childbearing, including appropriate consult continuity of care and seamless transitions of care.
-Ri management using evidence-based care practices are addre Prerequisite: NM702, WH705 sk factors, current re · · · · · · · · · · · · · · · · · · ·
+This course provide the nurse practitioner with the knowledge needed to anticipate, identify, and manage the complications of childbearing, including appropriate consultation, collaboration, or referral.
+Emphasis is placed on continuity of care and seamless transitions of care.
+Risk factors, current research, timely diagnosis, and management using evidence-based care practices are addressed.

+Prerequisite: NM702, WH705